joedski/musings/NodeMCU/Journal 2019-05-05 - mDNS Query Support in NodeMCU Lua.md

 I'm not as used to C as written there, lots of pointer math.
 Never the less, I'm able to more or less understand what's happening after finding the macros and [whatnot](https://github.com/nodemcu/nodemcu-firmware/blob/4905381c004bdeaf744a60bb940c1906c2e052d4/app/include/lwip/dns.h#L49).
 There's some [mysterious endian flipping](https://github.com/nodemcu/nodemcu-firmware/blob/4905381c004bdeaf744a60bb940c1906c2e052d4/app/include/lwip/def.h#L112), but apparently that's because network stuff is big endian while CPUs tend to be little endian?
 Either way, there's an endian mismatch, and the flip needed to happen.

+> EDIT: RFC1035 says all numbers should be written Big Endian.
+While writing a NodeJS based toy implementation, I was able to just use `Buffer#readUInt16BE()` as well as the `UInt32` variant, so I didn't need to worry about flipping endianness myself as it was already abstracted.

 ### The Structure: The Request